-Our Board of Directors is composed of prominent members of the Prairie research community.
+Our Board of Directors is composed of prominent members of the Prairie, and North American, research community.
 Board members have a diverse range of experience and expertise that spans across science and business.

 Click the names below to view full profiles.

 Bill Johnson has been involved in business in Canada for more than 30 years.
 Bill earned his economics degree from the University of Saskatchewan and his MBA from the University of Calgary.
 He is currently a Sr. Financial Advisor at CIBC.
 Previously, he was Sr. Director of Public Affairs for PotashCorp, where he managed all aspects of the corporation’s public reputation for a decade.
 He is a Certified Management Consultant and has worked with organizations of all sizes from startups to multi-national corporations in managing and growing their business lines.

 Mr. Johnson has served as a Board member of numerous organizations, and was Chair of the Royal University Hospital Foundation in Saskatoon.
 He brings to his role as a Director at Genome Prairie many years of experience in board governance, strategic planning, audit and risk management.

 Patty Rosher is the Assistant Chief Commissioner of the Canadian Grain Commission (CGC).